trallnag/kubestatus2cloudwatch/README.md

 ## Project Status

-The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as my colleagues and I are using it in production.
+The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as my colleagues and I use it in production.
 I also don't mind developing it further as I like working with Go.

 ## Contributing